-The youngest son of an alcoholic former boxer returns home, where he's trained by his father for competition in a mixed martial arts tournament - a path that puts the fighter on a collision corner with his older brother.
+The youngest son of an alcoholic former boxer returns home, where he's trained by his father for competition in a mixed martial arts tournament - a path that puts the fighter on a collision course with his estranged, older brother.

 A young man who was sentenced to seven years in prison for robbing a post office ends up spending three decades in solitary confinement.
 During this time, his own personality is supplanted by his alter-ego, Charles Bronson.

-In 1931, in Franklyn County, Virginia, Forrest Bondurant is a legend as immortal after surviving the war.
+In 1931, in Franklin County, Virginia, Forrest Bondurant is a legend as immortal after surviving the war.
 Together with his brothers Howard and the coward Jack, the Bondurant family has a distillery and bootlegging business.
-When the corrupt District Attorney Mason Wardell arrives in Franklyn with the unscrupulous Special Deputy Charles Rakes, the Bondurant family refuses to pay the required bribe to the authorities.
-Rakes pursuits the brothers and unsuccessfully tries to find their distillery.
+When the corrupt District Attorney Mason Wardell arrives in Franklin with the unscrupulous Special Deputy Charles Rakes, the Bondurant family refuses to pay the required bribe to the authorities.
+Rakes pursues the brothers and unsuccessfully tries to find their distillery.
 Meanwhile Forrest hires the waitress Maggie, a woman with a hidden past in Chicago, and they fall in love with each other.
 Jack courts the preacher's daughter Bertha Minnix and deals a great load of alcoholic liquor with the powerful gangster Floyd Banner.
-Jack shows off in Franklyn attracting the attention of Rakes that finds the location of their distillery.
-When he kills the crippled Cricket Pate, the locals join forces to face the corrupt authorities.
+Jack shows off in Franklin attracting the attention of Rakes that finds the location of their distillery.
+When he kills the crippled Cricket Pete, the locals join forces to face the corrupt authorities.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 23 of 36 people found this review helpful.

 Was this review helpful to you?